nicholasmarasco95/EmailDownloader/README.md

 **Dest Folder**

 Here User can choose Destination Folder where a CSV file will be created.
-In that file will be written email downloaded.
+In that file there will be emails downloaded.

 **Driver Folder**